It is important to look after your physical and mental health.

 Provided by Fairfield Park Health Centre, Medical Surgeries are held in Sophia at Newton Park Campus every weekday during term-time.

 Students can access the Medical Service all year round.

 You can register online with the Medical Service during your registration with Bath Spa University, or register directly via Fairfield Park Health Centre website.

-Our aim is to provide a high quality friendly service and we welcome any feedback.
+Our aim is to provide a high-quality, friendly service and we welcome any feedback.

 Important information for new students

-Meningitis and Septicaemia
+Meningitis and septicaemia

 Young people going to university this autumn are being strongly encouraged to get vaccinated against meningitis and septicaemia (blood poisoning) due to the MenW bug, one of the most aggressive and deadly strains of meningitis.
-Cases of MenW have been increasing year-on-year, from 22 cases in 2009 to over 200 cases in the past 12 months.
+Cases of MenW have been increasing year-on-year, from 22 cases in 2009 to over 200 cases in the last 12 months.

 There are a number of strains of the infection and the vaccination gives protection against four of them – MenA, MenC, MenW and MenY.
 These illnesses can be deadly and survivors are often left with life-changing disabilities.

 Young people going on to university or college are particularly at risk of meningitis and septicaemia because they mix with so many other students, some of whom are unknowingly carrying the bacteria.
 But this year’s school leavers are strongly advised to get the vaccination whether starting college or not.